Building-acoustics-TU-Eindhoven/Diffusion/paper/paper.md

 # Method

 The diffusion equation method aims to find the temporal and spatial distribution of acoustic energy within a specific room.
-The modelling method is based on solving the partial differential Diffusion Equation, which is applicable in the high-frequency range and it assumes only diffusely reflecting boundaries following the  Lambert’s law [Valeau2006OnPrediction].
+The modelling method is based on solving the partial differential Diffusion Equation, which is applicable in the high-frequency range and it assumes only diffusely reflecting boundaries following the  Lambertâ€™s law [Valeau2006OnPrediction].
 The diffusion equation together with its boundary condition is as follow:

 \begin{equation}
     \begin{cases}